Benefits of trees

 How should I care for my trees?

 Mostly, just pay attention to your trees!
-Use this online tool to identify the trees around you.
+Know what kind of trees are around you.
 Watch mature trees for signs of tree pests or stress.
 Newly planted trees need watering for 3-5 years.
 In drought conditions, provide mature trees with water too.
 If you are familiar with your trees and want more detailed tree care advice, visit the DNR's tree care page.